-The Chamber supports the increased investment in local transit to effectively and predictably connect areas in critical need of transit with major job and regional activity centers in the County.
-The Chamber also supports the use of advanced technology and integrated communications to improve transit accessibility for our residents and workforce, and help alleviate traffic congestion.
+The Chamber supports the increased investment in local transit to effectively and predictably connect areas in critical need of transit with the county's primary job and regional activity centers.
+The Chamber also supports using advanced technology and integrated communications to improve transit accessibility for our residents and workforce and help alleviate traffic congestion.